Consular officers can perform the following notarial acts:

-- Administering oaths or affirmations to people executing Affidavits
+- Administer oaths or affirmations for individuals executing affidavits

-- Taking acknowledgments of signatures on documents including Power of Attorney (POA)
+- Acknowledging signatures on documents such as Powers of Attorney

 If you need the certification of copies of documents please, bring both originals and copies with you.
 The Consular staff can also make copies for you; the fee is $1 per page.

-The Consular Section cannot provide Apostilles or certified copies of vital records and academic credentials.
-For more information please, refer to Judicial Assistance on the U.S. Department of State web-site.
+The Consular Section cannot provide Apostilles or certified copies of academic credentials.
+For more information please, refer to the Judicial Assistance page on the U.S. Department of State website.

 Please make an appointment before you visit the Consular Section.